cepylka/ymdf/README.md

 ## Credits

 The module 'flarefinder' is based on [AltaiPony](https://github.com/ekaterinailin/AltaiPony) by [Ekaterina Ilin](https://ekaterinailin.github.io/).
 This module can work with white light curves in Kepler and TESS, and potentially new surveys as Plato, along with light curves produced by integrating the time-resolved spectra from the surveys working in other wavelength ranges, such as FUV COS-HST.
-Please, credit this module as Mamonova et al, 2025 ([1](#ref1)) (DOI (pending): 10.1051/0004-6361/202554614) and Ilin et al. (2021) ([2](#ref2)).
+Please, credit this module as Mamonova, E., Shan, Y., Kowalski, A. F., Wedemeyer, S., & Werner, S. C. 2025, A&A, 700, A53 ([1](#ref1)) and Ilin et al. (2021) ([2](#ref2)).

 The module 'model' is an original work.
 Please, credit the module 'model' as Mamonova et al. 2026, in prep. ([3](#ref3))